-It appears that in some cases CCITT Study Group XVIII and CCIR Study Group 7 are using different terms to describe the same subjects.
 In order to facilitate the understanding of its texts, CCIR Study Group 7 has compiled a glossary in its Report 730 listing, defining and explaining most terms currently used in frequency and time measurements.

-The long-term frequency departure of ± 1 part in 10^{11} allowed in Recommendation G.811 is about two orders of magnitude larger than the uncertainty of UTC, as determined by the Bureau international de l'heure.
+The long-term frequency departure of \pm 1 part in 10^{11} allowed in Recommendation G.811 is about two orders of magnitude larger than the uncertainty of UTC, as determined by the Bureau international de l'heure.
 In the present context UTC is therefore a satisfactory approximation to an ideal clock.

-For reasons of the general non-stationarity in the time interval errors (TIE) of actual clocks over longer periods of observation (T > 10 days), Study Group 7 has based most of its work on the concepts of frequency instability as the basic phenomenon.
+For reasons of the non-stationary nature of the time interval errors (TIE) of actual clocks over long periods of observation (T > 10 days), Study Group 7 has based most of its work on the concepts of frequency instability as the basic phenomenon.